UPPMAX/programming_formalisms/docs/data_structures/expressive_data_type.md

 ## Exercise 1: design a struct (15 mins)

-Goal:
+???- info "Learning objectives"

      - to convince design is trickier than one thinks
      - to convince design has implications
      - to grow appreciation of classes

 What are their elements?
 Which do you guess are structures?
 Were they?